centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

 ReplicaSet 'kubernetes-dashboard-7448ffc97b' Replicas Desired: 1, Current: 1, Ready: 1
 ```

-If the service collects metrics of several ReplicaSets (depending on the
+If the service collects metrics for several ReplicaSets (depending on the
-chosen scenario), ReplicaSet's name will be appended to the metric name:
+chosen scenario), the ReplicaSet's name will be appended to the metric's name:

 | Metric                                                       |
 |--------------------------------------------------------------|